 Thread Stuck in Device Driver in Windows 10 [SOLVED]

-THREAD STUCK IN DEVICE DRIVER blue screen error most probably was caused by faulty video card driver or damaged video card.
-If you meet this error, try solutions in this post to fix it.
-All solutions work for Windows 10, 7, 8, XP & Vista.
+THREAD STUCK IN DEVICE DRIVER blue screen error probably was caused by faulty video card driver or damaged video card.
+If you got this error, don’t worry.
+You’re not alone.
+Many Windows 10 users have reported this issue.
+You can fix this error with one of the solutions below.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.